Water main break sends water running into basements in North Philadelphia

 Doris Concepcion was having to rely on an oxygen tank until power could be restored and her machine could be brought upstairs for her to use until the floodwaters were flushed out of the basement.

 "She needs oxygen," said family friend Joseph Richardson.
-"She's really supposed to have air-conditioned as well but you can't have that either because the electricity is shut off."
+"She's really supposed to have air-conditioning as well but you can't have that either because the electricity is shut off."

-Residents say someone from either the water department or PGW had been doing work near where the main ruptured about a month ago.
+Residents say someone from either the water department or PGW had been doing work about a month ago near where the main ruptured.

 "They were working a month ago, they left the patch kind of open and now the main plumbing broke," said Glenda Torres.